Pence slams report on possible 2020 presidential groundwork

 In a statement released by the White House, Pence said Sunday's story in The New York Times "is disgraceful and offensive to me, my family, and our entire team."
 He added that "the allegations in this article are categorically false."

-Pence continued, saying his team will "focus all our efforts to advance the president's agenda and see him re-elected in 2020."
+The formal rebuttal of a news report by the vice president was an unusual move.
+In it, Pence also said his team will "focus all our efforts to advance the president's agenda and see him re-elected in 2020."

 The report details efforts of several Republicans looking ahead to 2020, calling it a "shadow campaign."
 It notes Pence's political schedule and active fundraising, though it also says unnamed advisers have signaled that he'd only run if Trump doesn't.